Response to COVID-19:

-Most of our locations that are remaining open will operate with general hours ranging from 8:00 am to 6:00 pm.
-These hours are based on having enough patients to be seen for that day.
+Our locations will operate with general hours ranging from 9:00 am to 6:00 pm.
 Please make sure you call us before arriving.

 What should I do when I arrive to the office for my appointment?

 When you arrive make sure to check in at the front desk as you normally would minding our new social distancing measures.
-You will be asked a set of pre-screening questions and we will be taking your temperature.
+You will be asked a set of prescreening questions and we will be taking your temperature.
 Only patients with an appointment should enter the building – all other accompanying guests should remain offsite.
-There will not be seating in the lobby areas.
+There will be limited seating in the lobby areas.
 Once the appointed patient checks-in we will either escort you to your operating room or you may wait in your car and we will notify you when your room is ready.